Events in Wales

 - Gemau Cymru, a multi sport event for the young athletes

-- The Big Cheese in Caerphilly is one of the largest free gatherings of re-enactments, entertainers, music and folk dancing
+- 27 - 29 July -The Big Cheese in Caerphilly is one of the largest free gatherings of re-enactments, entertainers, music and folk dancing

-- Open Doors events - in September many buildings in Wales not normally accessible to the public will be throwing open their doors to visitors.
-Takes place throughout September.
-Programme available in August
+- Throughout September Open Doors events take place with many buildings in Wales not normally accessible to the public will be throwing open their doors to visitors.

-- Beaumaris Food Festival offers fabulous food, live music and great family fun
+- 1 - 2 September - Beaumaris Food Festival offers fabulous food, live music and great family fun.

-- Elvis Festival in the seaside town of Porthcawl is the biggest Elvis festival in Europe, attracting Elvis tribute acts from all over the world
+- 28-30 September - Elvis Festival in the seaside town of Porthcawl is the biggest Elvis festival in Europe, attracting Elvis tribute acts from all over the world.

 - Swn Festival in Cardiff, a 3 day music festival showcasing the best of new music coming in and out of Wales